ligato/vpp-base/README.md

 * Quickly test some feature in specific VPP version.
 * Distribute _.deb_ packages for VPP where needed.
 * Generate VPP binary API using installed _.api.json_ files.

+The vpp-base is already being used by the [vpp-agent](https://github.com/ligato/vpp-agent) project.

 ### Quickstart